 Determine the query optimizer version used to run a query

-The optimizer version used for a query is visible in gcloud spanner and through the Cloud Console.
+The optimizer version used for a query is visible through the Google Cloud console and in the Google Cloud CLI.

-To see the version used when running a query in gcloud spanner, set
+To see the version used when running a query in gcloud CLI, set

 the --query-mode